marin-ante/ubuntu-config/README.md

 # ubuntu-config
-Just some random, useful Ubuntu configs
+Just some random, useful Ubuntu configs.
+Adapt to your liking and use-case.